 Before the class

-1. Show the class the images of the two phones.
+- Show the class the images of the phones.
 Put students in pairs and ask them to brainstorm the functions of each phone.
 After a few minutes, ask for feedback and put their ideas on the board.

-2. Tell students that they are going to design their own ideal mobile phones.
-They can add any functions they like to this phone and the functions should be fun, e.g. it makes your coffee and toast in the morning; it sends your granny/mother a birthday present on her birthday; it washes the dog … Put the students in groups of 3 (A+B+C) and give them five to ten minutes to brainstorm and make a list of their ideal phone functions.
+- Tell students that they are going to design their own ideal mobile phones.
+They can add any functions they want, and the functions can be fun, e.g., it makes your coffee and toast in the morning, it sends your granny/mother a birthday present on her birthday, it washes the dog, etc. You can practise the use of Simple Present and Can (abilities).

-3. Regroup the students so that they are sitting with somebody new (e.g. As together, Bs together, Cs together).
+- Regroup the students so that they are sitting with somebody new (e.g., As together, Bs together, Cs together).
 Students describe their ideal mobile phones to their new group members.
 Each person in the group must decide which new mobile phone they would buy and why.

-4. Conduct class feedback.
+- Conduct class feedback.
 Ask students: Which phone sold the most?
 Which phones had the most unusual or interesting features?
 Tell us about these features.
-For lower level students, this provides another opportunity to produce sentences with the verb + ‘s’ and/or sentences with can.
+This allows lower-level students to produce sentences with the verb + ‘s’ and sentences with can.

-Students individually create a short text with images as an advertisement for their ideal mobile phone, on paper.
-If your students have access to computers, they can do this with digital images and text, e.g. in a PowerPoint slide.
+Students individually create a short advertisement for their ideal mobile phone.
+They can do this as a poster, a short video, or PowerPoint slides.
 Share the advertisements with the class.
 You can ask students to vote on which advertisement is the most persuasive and why.

-Instead of listing their ideal phone functions in Step 2, students (especially younger learners) can be encouraged to draw their phone and label the functions, on paper, or in a drawing program on tablet.
-These drawings can then be included in the follow up activity.
+Instead of listing their ideal phone functions in Step 2, students (especially younger learners) can be encouraged to draw their phones and label the functions on paper or in a drawing program.
+These drawings can then be included in the follow-up activity.